martar/optimal-giant-client/README.md

 ## Getting started

-After cloning the repo, enter the project directory for the first time and type 'npm install' In order to build the project type: ./build.sh
+After cloning the repo, enter the project directory for the first time and type:

+    npm install

+In order to build the project type:

+    ./build.sh

-in order to launch the server type: brunch watch --server
+in order to launch the server type:

+    brunch watch --server

+You're done.
+To 'see' the effect navigate to your browser to http://localhost:3333

 ## What's going on